joncabrerasu/lab-elasticsearch-kibana-cerebro/README.md

 Doing some elasticsearch stuff with 'cerebro' tool and kibana.

 This repository contains two docker compose yml files:
-* [a relative link](__docker-compose-elastic-node.yml__) : Runs a single node of Elastic Search, an instance of Elastic Search web admin tool called 'Cerebro' and a Kibana container.
+* [docker-compose-elastic-node.yml](docker-compose-elastic-node.yml) : Runs a single node of Elastic Search, an instance of Elastic Search web admin tool called 'Cerebro' and a Kibana container.
-* [a relative link](__docker-compose-elastic-cluster.yml__): Runs a Elastic Search cluster with 3 nodes and containers for 'Cerebro' and 'Kibana'.
+* [docker-compose-elastic-cluster.yml](docker-compose-elastic-cluster.yml): Runs a Elastic Search cluster with 3 nodes and containers for 'Cerebro' and 'Kibana'.

 ## Running a single Elastic Search node: